Psychotherapy & Counselling for Depression, Anxiety, Midlife Crisis, Relationship Problems

 Take Action NOW: EMAIL

 Psychotherapy entails a radical character adjustment, changing deep-seated and mostly unconscious attitudes which lead the person into unnecessary conflict with the world.
 Counselling is relatively simple work, suggestive of a change in tactics in dealing with the world.
 In practice these overlap.
 It is only on completion of our work together that we could look back and say, that was counselling or that was psychotherapy.
 Even the seemingly less ambitious work of counselling leading to modest changes can eventually have far-reaching and liberating effects.
-The matter is further complicated by a certain amount of snobbery among therapists and others, who tend to look down on mere counselling.
+Perhaps your problems have been brought on by recent shocks such as stress at work, redundancy, unemployment or bereavement.
+Then you need counselling.

 How much do Psychotherapy and Counselling cost?